avirakesh/backlight-pi/README.md

              /dev/media3
      ```
      In this case, `bcm2835-codec-decode` and `bcm2835-isp` are non-camera V4L2
-     nodes mounted to the system.
+     nodes mounted to the system that may cause the crash.

   2. Create a file `config/ignored_nodes.txt` and put all spurious V4L2 nodes
      there.
 For an output like above, `ignored_nodes.txt` will look something